 Children and armed conflicts [fr]

 Children are the first victims of conflicts.
 According to UNICEF, more than 230 millions of children (nearly one child in ten in the world) are living in countries or areas affected by armed conflicts.
 125 millions of those children are directly affected by fighting in the world.
+More than 170,000 grave violations have been verified since 2010, representing more than 45 violations per day against children in conflict.

 France has made the protection of children in armed conflict a top priority.
 In addition to its historical commitment, France is at the initiative of the Security Council action to protect children in armed conflicts.
 France is fully mobilized on the international stage, in particular within the Security Council and the General Assembly.